microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

-SFYarp product topics referenced from this guide — full TLS/cert setup, ARM deployment shape, L7 gateway configuration, NSG rules, placement/sizing, log collection, and the full label catalog — the [README](../README.md) is the canonical source; this guide points at it rather than duplicating.
+SFYarp product topics referenced from this guide — full TLS/cert setup, ARM deployment shape, L7 gateway configuration, NSG rules, placement/sizing, log collection, and the full label catalog — the [README](../README.md) is the canonical source.

-It applies if you run one or more Service Fabric applications behind the built-in reverse proxy — the Service Fabric HTTP reverse-proxy component that listens on the "reverse proxy endpoint", commonly port 19081 — and need a replacement.
+It applies if you run one or more Service Fabric applications behind the built-in reverse proxy (the Service Fabric HTTP reverse-proxy component that listens on the "reverse proxy endpoint", commonly port `19081`) and need a replacement.
 Two situations typically drive this migration:

 - **You are moving to a Service Fabric managed cluster (SFMC).** The